home-assistant/operating-system/Documentation/configuration.md

 Text files that are on USB stick must have Unix (LF) end of line characters.
 If you create USB stick on Windows machine, be sure to use Notepad++, Visual Studio Code or any other editor, that supports different line endings.
 In Notepad++ LF EOL can be enabled with setting `Edit -> EOL Conversion -> Unix (LF)`.

 You can put this USB stick into the device and it will be read on startup and files written to the correct places.
-You can also trigger this process later over the
-API/UI or by calling `systemctl restart hassos-config` on the host. *The USB Stick just needs to be inserted to the device during this setup process and can be disconnected afterwards.*
+You can also trigger this process later using `ha os import` from the CLI or by calling `systemctl restart hassos-config` on the OS shell. *The USB Stick just needs to be inserted to the device during this setup process and can be removed afterwards.*

 ## Local